prandzio99/prandzio99/README.md

 [EN] - C1/C2 level
 - Hi, I’m Paweł
 - I'm into low-level programming, security & game development and also web apps.
-- I know Python, Java and C pretty well, currently learning C# and diving into Javascript
+- I know Python, Java and C/C++ pretty well, currently learning C#
 - I also did a bit of Arduino work
 - I'm a 3rd-year CS student at Univeristy of Gdańsk
 - Open to any kind of programming experience